Greece Moments Greece Moments

 Flights to Patras and Athens

-Athens ATH Airport is served directly by several German airports throughout the year, including Aegean Airlines and Lufthansa.
-A direct flight to the capital usually offers the cheapest airfares.
-Alternatively, you can fly to Patras GPA Airport (Araxos) during the season.
-Your journey then begins west of the Gulf of Corinth.
+Athens Airport (ATH) is served year-round by direct flights from several German airports, including Aegean Airlines and Lufthansa.
+A direct flight to the capital usually offers the lowest fares.
+Alternatively, during the season, you can also fly to Patras Airport (GPA) in Araxos.
+Your journey will then begin west of the Gulf of Corinth.

-→ About our partner Skyscanner* you can search for suitable flights for your trip to Greece:
+โ†’ You can search for suitable flights for your trip to Greece via our partner Skyscanner*:

-Rental car for a round trip on the Gulf of Corinth
+Rental Cars for a Tour of the Gulf of Corinth

 Lesvos mietwagen fortbewegung lesbos